openebs-archive/openebs-docs/docs/uglocalpv.md

 <h3><a class="anchor" aria-hidden="true" id="Provision-OpenEBS-Local-PV-based-on-hostpath"></a>Provision OpenEBS Local PV based on hostpath</h3>

-The simplest way to provision an OpenEBS Local PV based on hotspath is to use the default StorageClass for hostapth which is created as part of latest 1.0.0-RC1 operator YAML.
+The simplest way to provision an OpenEBS Local PV based on hostpath is to use the default StorageClass which is created as part of latest 1.0.0-RC1 operator YAML.
 The default StorageClass name for hostpath configuration is `openebs-hostpath`.
-The default hostapth is configured as `/var/openebs/local`.
+The default hostpath is configured as `/var/openebs/local`.

 The following is the sample deployment configuration of Percona application which is going to consume OpenEBS Local PV.
 For utilizing default OpenEBS Local PV based on hostpath, use StorageClass name as `openebs-hostpath` in the PVC spec of the Percona deployment.